 About Meghan Wilson Duff

 Meghan Wilson Duff has been busy writing picture books.
-How Are You, Verity?, illustrated by Taylor Barron and released by Magination Press in August 2023 is their first published book.
+Their first book How Are You, Verity? is illustrated by Taylor Barron and was released by Magination Press in August 2023.
+In Fall 2026, Alex & The Squid, illustrated by Nathalie Dieterlé, will be released by Barefoot Books.

 When they were young, they loved to spend time investigating tide pools and wanted to be a marine biologist.
 Somewhere along the way they got distracted by trying to figure out other people, and they ended up studying anthropology in college and clinical psychology in graduate school.